mst-t/blackboard/README.md

 # Blackboard

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This project was created using the MEAN stack.

 ## Prerequisite
 Install MongoDB and Node.js.